takuseno/d3rlpy/docs/tutorials/preprocess_and_postprocess.rst

 -----------------------

-If your dataset includes unnormalized observations, you can normalize or standardize the observations by specifying ``scaler`` argument with a string alias.
+If your dataset includes unnormalized observations, you can normalize or standardize the observations by specifying ``observation_scaler`` argument with a string alias.
 In this case, the statistics of the dataset will be computed at the beginning of offline training.